gustavovaznet/app-miniframework/README.md

 # Miniframework
-This is a miniframework developed in PHP.
+This is a simple miniframework developed in PHP.